-The "easiest" word to tag is the word for which the classifier outputs the highest probability.
+We assume in this paper that the "easiest" word to tag is the word for which the classifier outputs the highest probability.
 In finding the easiest word, we use the appropriate local classifier according to the availability of the neighboring tags.
-Therefore, in the first iteration, we always use the local classifiers trained with no contextual tag information (i.e. $(P(t_i|o))$.
-Then, for example, if t_3 has been tagged in the first iteration in a three-word sentence, we use $P(t_2|t_3o)$ to compute the probability for tagging t_2 in the second iteration (as in Figure 1 (b)).
+Therefore, in the first iteration, we always use the local classifiers trained with no contextual tag information (i.e. $(P(t_i|o))$ ).
+Then, for example, if $t_3$ has been tagged in the first iteration in a three-word sentence, we use $P(t_2|t_3o)$ to compute the probability for tagging $t_2$ in the second iteration (as in Figure 1 (b)).